 Four Landmark promotions

 These are Master, Regional Master, Life Master and Grand Master.
 Promotions will be processed three times a year in line with English Bridge issues: April, August and December.
 The landmark promotions will be recorded in these issues of English Bridge.
 Members who have achieved one of the landmark promotions will receive a congratulation letter from the EBU Chairman, certificate of rank attained and a gift by post.
-Those achieving a landmark promotion to the rank of Master are entitled to free entry to the Masters Pairs or Ranked Masters Pairs (subject to space availability) - this may be used in the competition immediately following notification of their promotion, or deferred for one year (i.e. those notified in April 2016 can reclaim their free entry in the event in spring 2017 or spring 2018).
+Those achieving a landmark promotion to the rank of Master are entitled to free entry to the Masters Pairs - this may be used in the competition immediately following notification of their promotion, or deferred for one year (i.e. those notified in April 2016 can reclaim their free entry in the event in spring 2017 or spring 2018).
 Members achieving one of the other landmark promotions after 1st July 2016 will no longer receive a free entry to the Ranked Masters Pairs

 All other promotions